fabern/LWFBrook90.jl/README.md

 ## For Users: getting started
 The file `main.jl` contains a setup and simple plotting command to get started with a first simulation.
 An example data set `BEA2016*` was generated using the R package LWFBrook90R and is located inthe folder `example/`.
-See output at the bottom of this README.
+See outputs at the bottom of this README.

-Further documentation of [LWFBrook90Julia](https://fabern.github.io/LWFBrook90Julia.jl/stable)), and [BROOK90](http://www.ecoshift.net/brook/b90doc.html) are available by following the links.
+Further documentation of [LWFBrook90Julia](https://fabern.github.io/LWFBrook90Julia.jl/stable), and [BROOK90](http://www.ecoshift.net/brook/b90doc.html) are available by following the links.

-## Limitations of LWFBrook90Julia
-- Preprocessing steps to define a conevnient format of onput data sets are not yet designed.
-Currently, LWFBrook90Julia makes use of the preprocessing steps provded in the the R package LWFBrook90R.
-- LWFBrook90R is based on LWF-BROOK90.
-LWF-BROOK90 was itself based an older version of Brook90 (v3.1F).
-Developments in Brook90 up to v4.8 (such as intercell averages of hydraulic conductivity) are therefore only partially included, but not activated by default in LWFBrook90Julia.
-- Currently a part of LWFBrook90R Reset==1, is not implemented in LWFBrook90Julia.
-(A test implementation of this is available in the branch `005-simplify-time-step-control`.)

-## For Developers:
-Any help in form of discussions, pull requests, example data sets, or otherwise is greatly welcome.
-Please don't hesitate to contact us.

-LWFBrook90Julia makes use of DifferentialEquations.jl to solve the system of Ordinary Differential Equations (ODE).
-Each state variable (`u`) has a corresponding ODE.
-The ODEs are defined by their right hand side defined in the function `f` (which sets `du` that is the change in `u`).
-The right hand side `f(u,p,t)` depends on time `t`, parameters `p` (time-dependent or constant), and the state `u`.

-Variable naming generally follows the convention by BROOK90 and LWFBrook90R, but uses additionally a prefix to indicate their dependencies (`p_*`, `p_fT_*`, `p_fu_*` for constant, time dependent or state dependent parameters, `u_*`, `u_aux_*` for elementary and auxiliary state variables respectively, and `aux_du_*` for auxiliary rate of changes of state variables).

-Note that some state variables (rain and snow interception storage, `u_INTR`, `u_INTS` and snow storage and energy `u_SNOW`, `u_CC`, `u_SNOWLQ`) are updated once per simulation day and other state variables (groundwater and soil water storages `u_GWAT`,`u_SWATI`) are solved on a higher resolved time discretization set by the ODE solver, resulting in a scheme based on operator splitting.

-## Example data set:
+### Example data set:
 Following plots illustrate results of the provided data set.
 The scalar state variables and depth-depenedent (vector) state variables can be plotted:

 <p align="center"><img src="https://github.com/fabern/LWFBrook90Julia.jl/blob/main/docs/src/figs/git-hash-b3f7183/2021-02-24_16h56_LWFBrook90Julia_plot_u_scalar.png?raw=true" width="400"><p>